 Students of the RESEARCH MASTER will follow a different pathway during

 the third period.
 They will do tutorials on how to write a scientific

 article by studying Aleth Bolt & Walter Bruins, Effective Scientific

 Writing: An Advanced Learner's Guide to Better English (Amsterdam: VU

 University Press, 5th edition, 2017).
 They will prepare their research

 proposal during Research Design 1-2.

-Additional Information(1) One cannot enter this tutorials in January without having submitted
+Additional Information(1) One cannot enter this course without having submitted a preliminary

 thesis proposal before 15 December 2018.